Menditect/documentation/docs/feedback-message.md

 - Open the [Test Run](test-run).
 - Open the Test Suite Run by clicking on "<i class="fal fa-eye"></i> Results".
-- Click on the orange <font color="orange"> <i class="fal fa-message-check"></i> </font> icon on the Test Case, which indicates that there were Validation feedback messages.
+- Click on the <i class="fal fa-message-check"></i> icon on the Test Case, which indicates that there were Validation feedback messages.
 - Click "Show validation feedback messages".